One of Sintra attractions, home to a cluster of architectural oddities not far from Lisbon. Note the Castelo dos Mouros on the hilltop.

-The Monserrate Palace is another example of Portugal’s love of eclectic architecture, built in Romantic style with Moghul flourishes by an English baron in 1858.
+The Monserrate Palace is another of Sintra attractions and an example of Portugal’s love of eclectic architecture, built in Romantic style with Moghul flourishes by an English baron in 1858.
 It later became the traditional summer retreat of the Portuguese court.

 Not as spectacular as the other sights and the interior is dilapidated but the gardens are beautifully laid out, making a very pleasant walk.
 However, it is far from town so be aware of the bus schedule.